 Is building a shower in a camper van worth it?
-We thought so initially and built a simple outdoor shower system that connected to a 12V pump and water heater.
-Once van life started, we thought we using and enjoying out hot water shower system every day.
+We initially thought so and built a simple outdoor shower system connected to a 12V pump and water heater.
+Once van life started, we thought we’d use and enjoy our shower system daily.

-But in reality, during our first 7 months on the road, we only used our shower THREE times.
+But in reality, we only used our shower THREE times during our first seven months on the road.
 And it wasn’t due to any shower malfunction.
 We just never really needed it.
-After those initial 7 months, we took out our shower system to free up more storage space and, 4 years later, haven’t regretted the decision.
+After those seven months, we removed our shower system to free up more storage space and, four years later, haven’t regretted the decision.

-In this post, we give 5 reasons why we think building a shower in a van conversion isn’t worth it and share several better alternatives.
+In this post, we give five reasons why building a shower in a van conversion isn’t worth it and share several better alternatives.

 1. Showers Take Up Valuable Interior Space